Erebea/bolt-style-gauges/README.md

 Currently the gauges are toggled on/off based on which level 70, 95, or 99 statboosting prayer or damage boosting ultimate you have activated.
 Or conjuring skeleton for necromancy.

+**Note: Currently requires buff bar icon size to be at least medium**

+**Also note: A mostly unintended update of indicators for low prayer points as well as low overload, summoning, poison, and aura timers has been pushed**

 Previews:

 ![This is Necromancy](/assets/preview-necromancy.png)